Alfresco/docs-alfresco/search-enterprise/3.1/upgrade/index.md

 ![upgraded-environment]({% link search-enterprise/images/elasticsearch-upgrading-2.png %})

-> **Note:** You may need to use the Elasticsearch Re-indexing application to update to the latest changes.
+> **Note:** You may need to use the Elasticsearch Re-indexing application to update to the 3.1 changes.
 After that, new and updated documents will be uploaded to the Elasticsearch index by the Elasticsearch connector service using ActiveMQ messages.

 ## Zero downtime upgrade

-You can upgrade from Search Services 2.x without experiencing any downtime, to Search Enterprise 3.x when you are using Content Services 7.2 and above.
+You can upgrade from Search Services 2.x without experiencing any downtime, to Search Enterprise 3.1.1 when you are using Content Services 7.2 and above.

-1. Start an Elasticsearch 3.x instance, for more see [Overview]({% link search-enterprise/latest/install/index.md %}).
+1. Start an Elasticsearch 3.1.1 instance, for more see [Overview]({% link search-enterprise/3.1/install/index.md %}).

     Currently your installation is using Solr.